GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It was on one of my journeys between the EDSAC room and the punching equipment the realization came over me with full force that a good part of the remainder of my life was going to be spent in finding errors in my own programs.
+> ### There are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies, and the other way is to make it so complicated that there are no obvious deficiencies.
+The first method is far more difficult.
 >
-> ~ *Maurice Wilkes*
+> ~ *Tony Hoare*

 ---
 ## 🏎 Quick Facts